kayannet/SimHospital/README.md

 ---

 <h2 style="color:#4F81BD;">Data Access</h2>

-Due to HIPPA, we cannot share the actual data used, but will provide the data aggregates, tables, and simulation results.

-Due to data-use agreements, the MIMIC-IV ED dataset cannot be hosted publicly.
-The files are also too large for GitHub, so they must be downloaded and stored locally outside of the project root folder.
+Due to HIPAA restrictions, the UCSD Health data used in this project cannot be shared.
+Only aggregated results, tables, and simulation outputs are included in this repository.

+If you would like to run the simulation yourself with real-world clinical data, you can instead use the publicly available MIMIC-IV Emergency Department (MIMIC-ED) dataset.
+Because of data-use agreements and file size limitations, the dataset must be downloaded separately and cannot be hosted on GitHub.

+The MIMIC-ED folder should be placed outside the project directory so that the two are sibling folders and file paths resolve correctly.
 📁 [Download MIMIC_ED Folder](https://drive.google.com/drive/folders/1R39eyLbLz9ccqoQCbLDfq12LXLs3ZFt9?usp=share_link)

 **MIMIC-ED should be placed outside the SimHospital folder so that the two are sibling directories and file paths in the project function correctly.**